-Selective mutism causes significant impairment in children's lives and can interfere with performance at school and with friends.
-It can often prevent them from having fun and engaging in regular childhood experiences.
-It also can keep them from being safe if they are unable to ask for help or get their basic needs met.
+Selective mutism causes significant impairment in a child’s life and can interfere with performance at school and with friends.
+It can often prevent them from having fun.
+It also can also keep them from being safe if they are unable to ask for help or get their basic needs met.

-How do I know if my child has selective mutism?
+How do I know if my student has selective mutism?

-Your child may have selective mutism if s/he…
+Your student may have selective mutism if s/he…

-- Looks frozen or paralyzed (like a “deer in the headlights”) or even angry when asked questions by strangers or when s/he feels uncomfortable.
+- Looks frozen or paralyzed (like a “deer in the headlights”) or even angry when asked questions by unfamiliar adults or when s/he feels uncomfortable.